uxlfoundation/oneapi-construction-kit/doc/source/cl.md

                                      cl_int *errcode_ret);
 ```

-Creates an OpenCL program object from OpenCL C source, ComputeAorta does no
+Creates an OpenCL program object from OpenCL C source, oneAPI Construction Kit
-compilation at this stage.
+does no compilation at this stage.

 ### [clCreateProgramWithBinary][clCreateProgramWithBinary]